Apra487/BlackBoard-AutoLogger/README.md

 -   It will ask for your weekly timetable, which you need to provide.Don't worry it is very interactive and you'll have no problem setting it up
 <br>
-NOTE :: Please provide the exact total number of subjects (i.e including labs and (life skill and mentoring)).And also provide the exact time table including the time of lunch.
+Please provide the exact total number of subjects (including labs and (life skill and mentoring)).And also provide the exact time table including the time of lunch.

 ## How to use?